AdityaBadgotiya/Minor-Project/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details.

 ## Acknowledgements
 We would like to thank our mentors and peers for their guidance and support throughout the development of this project.